-Digestive cancer specialists at NewYork-Presbyterian are experts in the care of patients with cancers of the esophagus, pancreas, gallbladder, stomach, liver, colon, rectum, and anus.
+The digestive cancer specialists at NewYork-Presbyterian are experts in treating patients with cancers of the esophagus, pancreas, gallbladder, stomach, liver, colon, rectum, and anus.

-Some cancers, such as colorectal cancer, can be found in their earliest or even precancerous stages through screening techniques such as colonoscopy.
-NewYork-Presbyterian offers screening tests, as well as genetic counseling for people whose family medical history suggests they have an increased risk of a digestive cancer.
-Our genetic counselors can assess your risk and help you make an informed decision about reducing your risk and the risk in your family members.
+Some cancers, such as colorectal cancer, can be found in early or even precancerous stages through screening techniques such as colonoscopy.
+NewYork-Presbyterian provides screening tests and genetic counseling for people whose family medical history suggests an increased risk of digestive cancer.

-We are at the forefront of developing or adopting new endoscopic and surgical techniques for the treatment of gastrointestinal cancers.
+We are at the forefront of developing or adopting new endoscopic and surgical techniques for treating gastrointestinal cancers.

-- Through the Minimally Invasive New Technologies (MINT) program, our surgeons are redefining intestinal surgery with the new endoluminal surgical platform.
-Procedures that once required open or laparoscopic surgery can be done completely internally, with no exterior incisions and improved healing time.
+- Through the Minimally Invasive New Technologies (MINT) program, our surgeons are redefining intestinal surgery with the new endoluminal surgical platform — one that is simpler and less invasive.

 - Our academic medical centers were the first in New York City to perform both left and right fully robotic hepatectomies using advanced instruments.